 I am Zimbabwean, but I moved to New Zealand in 2002, and then to Austin, Texas in 2010 (hooray, warm weather once more!).
-I live very happily here with my wonderful husband, musician Jimi Dharma and lead singer/songwriter/guitarist for the bands The Dizzy Bangers and The Jimi Dharma Band, as well as bassist for The Rushmore State, three ungrateful cats and an awesome stepdaughter.
+I live very happily here with my wonderful husband, Jimi Dharma, who is the lead singer/songwriter/guitarist for the bands The Dizzy Bangers and The Jimi Dharma Band, as well as bassist for The Rushmore State, and Patrich Shea.
+I also live with three ungrateful cats and an awesome stepdaughter.

-As well as writing, I also work as an English teacher, and as a fairy at Sherwood Forest Faire.
+As well as writing, I also work as an English teacher, as an editor, and as a fairy at Sherwood Forest Faire.